affffffffffffffffffffff/CS1-arduino-projects/README.md

 A joystick controls a stepper motor, which moves from 0 - 90 degrees in intervals of 30 degrees.
 The joystick only STARTS the command — the stepper motor is STOPPED by an accelerometer/gyroscope module.
 ### apr04a
 Read input data from a membrane keypad.
+### apr05a
+Use a membrane keypad to input a 6-character passcode.
+LEDs light up, indicating how many keys pressed.
+An RGB LED is red while the door is closed and green when the door is open.
+A servo opens and closes a door.